Pirum-Systems/engineer-interview/security-by-design.md

 As part of the work involved in building a new product, you have been tasked in creating a system that is secure by design, notably:

 - at any point in time, it must be guaranteed that users (including Pirum staff) can only ever access and manipulate data up to their security clearance
-- at any point in time, any software component or module is guaranteed to only access and manipulate data in a way that does not break tenant walls, except when explicitly permitted
+- at any point in time, any software component or module is guaranteed to only access and manipulate data in a way that does not break tenant walls, except when explicitly permitted via relationships

 Design a multi-tenant architecture that can serve multiple financial institutions, abides by the constraints detailed above and can be used as a template for future products.

+## Requirements

+The system you come up with must respect the following requirements:

+### The 3 Ws

+The output of a security check is binary: either access is granted or denied.
+The check itself is parameterised by three properties:

+- who: the _principal_ trying to perform the action
+- what: the _action_ that is being performed
+- where: the _resource_ that is being manipulated

+### Low latency

+As a user request makes its way through our systems, it will cross multiple boundaries and generate many security checks.
+Therefore, it is vital that the impact of those is virtually zero and does not ruin the user's experience.

+Similarly, backend tasks processing client data have a high throughput expectations and increased latency of security checks would have a negative impact on the former.

+### Correctness

+It can be tricky sometimes to understand why access was granted or denied.
+The system must be able to explain a decision.

+### Management

+Our Client Services team is responsible for managing client/user access, they should be able to change the rules of the system without having to learn to read, write and build programs.
+Although it would be acceptable for them to have to learn a DSL such as JSON or something specific to security.